Subaru Outback Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 Why we picked this company

-State Farm stands out for its wide range of coverage choices and discounts.
+State Farm stands out for its affordable coverage for Subaru Outback drivers, as well as having a wide range of coverages and discounts.
 It also offers the Drive Safe & Save telematics program, which rewards your good driving habits.
-With a massive network of over 19,000 local agents and easy-to-use digital tools, State Farm delivers personal support and modern convenience.
+With a massive network of more than 19,000 local agents and easy-to-use digital tools, State Farm delivers personal support and modern convenience.

 Pros

-• Ranked highly for claims and customer satisfaction[1] [2]
+• High ratings for claims and customer satisfaction[1] [2]

 • A++ (Superior) rating from AM Best